nikhilrxthod/netscan/README.md

 # netscan
-This hostscanner script will help you to find the valid and active hosts in a network.
-To use this script only you have to run [bash netscan 192.168.43], you have no need to enter the full IP.
+This network scanner script will help you to find the valid and active hosts in a network.
+To use this script first you have to install the some requirements [ THIS IS OPTIONAL YOU CAN SKIP IT ].

+You can use the network scanner by just typing a command   ----   netscan [your network IP here in 24 bits]

+You don't have to enter the full IP address of the network.

+Your out will save in netscan/output/active-hosts.scan

-My be the script not scan the network in your first scan so you have to run this script again.
+May be the script not scan the network in your first scan so you have to run this script again.

+EXAMPLE:

+      netscan 192.168.1
+      netscan 157.24.2

 THANKS FOR USING THIS SCRIPT...